Energy majors buoy FTSE 100 as oil climbs again | Headlines

 - United Kingdom

-UK's FTSE 100 index rose on Monday as surging oil prices boosted shares of energy majors, although concerns about inflation and a handful of brokerage downgrades checked overall market gains.
-The commodity-heavy FTSE 100 advanced 0.3%, hitting its highest level in more than two weeks in early trading.
+UK's FTSE 100 rose on Monday as surging oil prices boosted shares of energy majors, although concerns about inflation and a handful of brokerage downgrades checked overall market gains.
+The commodity-heavy index advanced 0.5%, hitting its highest level in more than two weeks.

-Shell rose 1.7% and BP gained 1.8% after Brent crude prices surged over $3 a barrel to hit $111 as European Union governments consider whether to impose an oil embargo on Russia over its invasion of Ukraine.
-Miners such as Glencore and Anglo American also edged higher as London aluminium prices jumped nearly 5% after Australia banned exports of alumina and aluminium ores to Russia.
+Both Shell and BP gained about 2.5%, tracking a jump of more than $3 in Brent crude prices after news that European Union governments will consider whether to impose an oil embargo on Russia over its invasion of Ukraine.
+Miners such as Glencore and Anglo American also edged higher as London aluminium prices leaped nearly 5% after Australia banned exports of alumina and aluminium ores to Russia.

+Higher commodity prices this year have driven up mining and energy stocks, which have a big weight on the FTSE 100, helping the index outperform its peers.
+The FTSE 100 has gained 0.7% so far this year, compared with a near 7% decline in the pan-European STOXX 600.
+"This resilient performance has helped to put the UK back on the map for overseas investors looking to diversify their holdings," said Russ Mould, investment director at AJ Bell.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)